HullUni-bioinformatics/ReproPhylo/README.md

 ## ReproPhylo: Reproducible Phylogenetics
 This is a place to make a plan!
+Or should it be in the wiki??

 ## EDA: Exploratory Data Analysis of Input
 The idea here is to quantify and characterise the raw sequence data.